jrdeslippe/perfportsite/docs/case_studies/amr/multigrid.md

 a low arithmetic intensity, requiring several non-contiguous loads from memory to evaluate the operator.

-The relaxation step and the coarse grid solve (discussed belowed) often feature similar computational and data access patterns, because both are effectively doing the same thing - solving a linear system.
+The relaxation step and the coarse grid solve (discussed below) often feature similar computational and data access patterns, because both are effectively doing the same thing - solving a linear system.
 The primary difference between them is that the relaxation method applies the iterative kernel only a handful